Core concepts

 Metadata

-Furthermore, you can also add description and a list of contacts.
+Furthermore, you can also add description, tags and a list of contacts.

 @feature_view(